If the title of this post scares you, I would ask yourself: “Do I believe in human rights?” Read on to find out why.

-Alas, as it has often been said, feminism is hardly definable.
-There is a multitude of “schools” in feminism, or brands as I prefer to call them– sort of like Christianity (minus the ritual and patriarchy).
+As it has often been said, feminism is hardly definable.
+There is a multitude of “schools” in feminism, or brands as I prefer to call them– maybe it’s easiest for Americans to think of it like the various “splits” of Christianity.
 You’ve got your Baptists and your Catholics and your UUs, and then there are those “non-denominational” folks who opt out of association with a particular brand.
 I guess you could say I’m a “non-denominational” feminist.
 I do have a definition of feminism that I subscribe to, which is dynamic and evolving, but first let’s see how some other people have defined feminism…

 bell hooks said in her book Feminism is for Everybody that “Feminism is a movement to end sexism, sexist exploitation and oppression.”

 Merriam-Webster’s dictionary says: “the theory of political, economic, and social equality of the sexes.”

 Cheris Kramarae: “Feminism is the radical notion that women are human beings.”

 And the Stanford Encyclopedia of Philosophy says “Feminism is both an intellectual commitment and a political movement that seeks justice for women and the end of sexism in all forms.”